theotherjimmy/dmote-fw/Readme.md

 Of them, I'm likely to un-vendor stm32f1 and stm32f1xx-hal when versions of them become available that meet my needs.
-However, I'll probably not be updating keyberon, as I'm probably going to be further reducing that library with the upcoming "Quick-Draw" debouncing.
+However, I'll probably not be updating keyberon, as I use very little of that library "Quick-Draw" debouncing.